top of page

 Virtual Support for Parents & Caregivers

-For families who prefer to gather in the comfort of their living room, the NSA’s Parents & Caregivers Virtual Chapter meets monthly online.
-Co-led by a parent of a person who stutters and an SLP, this group provides a safe and welcoming space for individuals to share their experiences of caring for someone who stutters, seek advice, and connect with others on a similar journey.
+For families who prefer to gather in the comfort of their living rooms, the NSA’s Parents & Caregivers Virtual Chapter meets monthly online.
+Co-led by a parent of a person who stutters and an SLP, this group provides a safe and welcoming space for individuals to share their experiences.
+Members can seek advice and connect with others on a similar journey.
 Additionally, the NSA Connects webinar series offers free expert sessions on school accommodations, IEPs, and building resilience, providing a valuable resource for parents of children who stutter.

-Refer to the NSA events listing for more virtual options with our NSA Connects sessions, as well as in-person events near you.
+Refer to the NSA events listing for more virtual options, including our NSA Connects sessions, as well as in-person events near you.

 School Advocacy: Helping Families and Children Speak Up

-When it comes to navigating school life, the NSA has the backs of parents and guardians.
+When it comes to navigating school life, the NSA supports parents and guardians.
 With educational resources and advocacy guides, families learn how to collaborate with teachers and administrators to create inclusive environments and secure the right support plans.
-Advocacy is about helping children find their voice, one that’s heard, respected, and celebrated.
+Advocacy is about empowering children to find their own voice—one that’s heard, respected, and celebrated.

 Frequently Asked Questions About NSA’s Family Programs